-The map at the bottom of this page shows the simplified routes.
-For the first time, the race started in mainland Europe instead of the UK, so the complication of choosing and timing a ferry crossing were avoided.
+The map towards the bottom of this page shows the simplified routes.
+For the first time, the race started in mainland Europe instead of the UK, so the complication of choosing and timing a ferry crossing to France were avoided.
 The starting venue was the Muur van Geraardsbergen in Belgium, which had been a checkpoint in the first edition of the race.
-Everyone did a short loop around the town then climbed the cobbled classic.
-I used an action camera to make the videos included below.
+The race started with a short loop around the town before climbing the cobbled classic.
+Here is the footage from my on-bike camera:

 Instead of the morning start used for the London departures, the race started at midnight on 25th July, 2015.
 People therefore had to choose whether to rest the first night or push straight through, most chose the latter option.
 There was some rain in the early morning and strong, gusty side-winds.
 The second night was much clearer and cooler than the first, with temperatures approaching 5 degrees C for those who were still in northern France.

 The first checkpoint was much farther from the start than it had been in previous years, with riders needing to cover about 950 km to get to Mont Ventoux.
 The field spread out across northern and eastern France, then became more tightly packed as they entered the Rhone valley.
 The leaders all made it to the top of the historic climb up the Giant of Provence from Bedoin by the end of the second day.

 To get to the second checkpoint in Sestriere, Italy, the only plausible route was up the Durance valley.
 When the main road became restricted access with no bicycles allowed, many people remained on it instead of using one of the two alternative back-roads and subsequently received a time penalty.
 This was the first year that the roads which people used was monitored closely throughout the race by official dot watching volunteers and many penalties were given out when illegal roads were used.